 is a storm drain painting program for youth to help raise awareness about storm drain pollution.
 By painting yellow fish next to storm drains and delivering fish-shaped information brochures everyone in the community is reminded that storm water returns to the Oldman River, untreated.
 Find out how you can get involved in Yellow Fish Road!

 Gutter Buddy is a program that encourages residents to keep their storm drains and gutters free of debris.
 Find out how you can get involved in the Gutter Buddy program!

 Prairie Urban Gardens.
 Xeriscaping is the practice of converting conventional turf yards into beautiful, practical and environmentally sustainable areas.
 By following at least some of the seven principles of xeriscaping, yards and gardens can use less water, and use no fertilizer or pesticides.
 Less on our yards, means less in our water!

 What do I need to clean out my gutters and stormdrains?

 Some items to get you started may include:

 - garbage bag (s)

 - small shovel/tool for picking up items

 Remember, always be safe when cleaning out your gutters and stormdrains!
 There can be unsafe items.
 Always have an adult help and keep your eyes open for unsafe items.
-If unsafe items are found, call Public Operations at 403-320-3850.
+If unsafe items are found, contact the City of Lethbridge via the information below.